Australia Crush England To Reach World Cup Semi-finals - UrduPoint

 Australia, who had lost 10 of their previous 11 ODIS against England, were in complete charge with the hosts now 26-3.

-- Careless England - Jonny Bairstow, for example, fell next to a careless hook off Behrendorff before Stokes and Jos Buttler (25) repaired some of the damage with a fifth-wicket stand of 71.
+- Careless England - Jonny Bairstow, fell next to a careless hook off Behrendorff before Stokes and Jos Buttler (25) repaired some of the damage with a fifth-wicket stand of 71.

 Buttler was well caught by Usman Khawaja, running round and staying just inside the deep square leg boundary off Marcus Stoinis.